 You’ve done your foam rolling.
 Actually spent time warming up with movement prep.
 Banged out heavy sets of deadlifts.
-Crushed the bench press, pull-up bar and leg press machine.
-You even managed to fit in a few rounds of high intensity intervals on the rowing machine.
-All that’s left is for you to shower, grab your protein shake and head on home.
-But wait, if you haven’t included a “finisher” - usually a brutal one to two set single-exercise or circuit protocol - you aren’t really finished with your workout.
+Crushed the bench press, pullup bar, and leg press machine.
+You even managed to fit in a few rounds of high-intensity intervals on the rowing machine.
+All that’s left is for you to shower, grab your protein shake, and head on home.
+But wait, if you haven’t included a “finisher”—usually a brutal one- or two-set single-exercise or circuit protocol—you aren’t really finished with your workout.

-Finishers are great because they don’t only add volume to your training sessions (rep ranges are usually quite high in finishers) they also test your mental toughness, challenging you when you are already fatigued.
+Finishers are great because they don’t only add volume to your training sessions (rep ranges are usually quite high in finishers) they also test your mental toughness, challenging you when you're already fatigued.
 Add them to your program to drive up your results and test your limits.

 Descending Ladder Chest Finisher

-Who doesn’t want a set of big pecs filling out the front of their t-shirt?
-This finisher will have your chest so pumped that it will enter a room a good 4 seconds before the rest of you steps through the door.
+Who doesn’t want a set of big pecs filling out the front of their T-shirt?
+This finisher will have your chest so pumped that it'll enter a room a good four seconds before the rest of you steps through the door.
 And, as an added bonus, your triceps will also be on fire.
 You’re welcome.

 > Start with 7 reps of dips.
 Rest as little as possible.

-Continue this descending rep pattern (5 reps of dips, 5 reps of push ups, 4 reps of dips, etc.) all the way down until you are getting one rep of each movement.
+Continue this descending rep pattern (5 reps of dips, 5 reps of pushups, 4 reps of dips, etc.) all the way down until you're getting one rep of each movement.